TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 :ref:`Vector3<class_Vector3>` **get_normal** **(** :ref:`Vector3<class_Vector3>` global_position **)**

 Returns the terrain normal at the specified location.
+This function uses :ref:`get_height<class_Terrain3DStorage_method_get_height>`, which is not currently accurate between vertices.
+Therefore, this function may also be inacurate between vertices.

 Returns ``Vector3(NAN, NAN, NAN)`` if the requested position is a hole or outside of defined regions.